2017 Federal Priorities

 Introduction of Public-Private Partnerships to Improve Mass Transit

-In October 2014, New York State Comptroller Thomas DiNapoli released a report based on a 2012 survey conducted by NYC Transit, which found that approximately 90 percent of New York subway stations had structural defects like worn or damaged platforms and stairs, yet ridership grows by more than 30 million rides each year.
+In October 2014, New York State Comptroller Thomas DiNapoli released a report based on a NYC Transit survey that found that approximately 90 percent of New York subway stations had structural defects, yet ridership grows by more than 30 million rides each year.
+New York can do more with less.
+Enabling P3s would give the state access to capital from pension funds, sovereign wealth funds, insurance companies, private equity firms and concessionaires to supplement public dollars.

 The Innovation Economy

-High tech is the fastest growing sector of the New York City economy, but still represents only 4 percent of its economic output.
+Advanced technology is the fastest growing sector of the New York City economy, but still represents only 5 percent of its economic output.
 The Partnership champions private and public sector initiatives that reinforce the city’s strengths as a hub for innovation and a magnet for global talent.

 The Partnership supports sustained initiatives that promote growth in the innovation sector: